Maine man, 77, pleads insanity in 2012 double murder over snow shoveling

 The Maine Attorney General's office declined to comment on details of the case.

-Maine has seen a few instances in which defendants have successfully pleaded insanity, including the 1995 case of a woman who suffered from schizophrenia who starved her 5-year-old daughter to death and a 2006 incident in which a western Maine man killed his mother with a hatchet.
+Maine has seen a few instances in which defendants have successfully pleaded insanity, including the 1995 case of a man who suffered from schizophrenia who starved his 5-year-old daughter to death and a 2006 incident in which a western Maine man killed his mother with a hatchet.

 "These aren't typical who-done-it cases," said defense attorney Goodglass.
 "It's a question of whether or not the defendant understands the wrongfulness of his conduct at the time of the crime."